AnestisTouloumis/ShrinkCovMat/README.md

 matrix estimators proposed by Touloumis (2015).
 These estimators are suitable and statistically efficient regardless of the dimensionality.

-Each of the implemented shrinkage covariance matrix estimators is a convex linear combination of the sample covariance matrix and of a target matrix.
-Three options are considered for the target matrix:
+Each of the three implemented shrinkage covariance matrix estimators is a convex linear combination of the sample covariance matrix and of a target matrix.
+The core function is `shrinkcovmat` and the argument `target` defines one of the following three options:

--   the identity matrix (`shrinkcovmat.identity`),
+-   the identity matrix (`target = "identity"`),
--   the scaled identity matrix (`shrinkcovmat.equal`),
+-   the scaled identity matrix (`target = "spherical"`),
--   the diagonal matrix with diagonal elements the corresponding sample variances (`shrinkcovmat.unequal`).
+-   the diagonal matrix with diagonal elements the corresponding sample variances (`target = "diagonal"`).

 Estimation of the corresponding optimal shrinkage intensities is discussed in Touloumis (2015).